 Let’s get right into it, and examine each of these social audio apps and features closer.

-An invite-only social audio app that began as iOS only (and is now on Android) — one of the first to begin the trend in the U.S. last year during the beginning of the COVID-19 pandemic.
+A social audio app that began as iOS only (and is now on Android) — one of the first to begin the trend in the U.S. last year during the beginning of the COVID-19 pandemic.
 Now, Clubhouse has over 10 million users.

 “Clubhouse is voice-only, and we think voice is a very special medium.
 With no camera on, you don’t have to worry about eye contact, what you’re wearing, or where you are,” Clubhouse shared in a July 2020 update.
 “The intonation, inflection and emotion conveyed through voice allow you to pick up on nuance and form uniquely human connections with others.
 You can still challenge each other and have tough conversations—but with voice there is often an ability to build more empathy.
 This is what drew us to the medium.”